Pope says South Sudan's future depends on treatment of women

 Sister Regina Achan, from the same congregation, said Francis’ visit would encourage other sisters to keep serving the people of South Sudan.
 “We stand with them because we are their voices, we don’t run away at difficult times,” said Achan.

-Francis’ visit, she added, would awaken “serenity and peace in our hearts that we may work for peace and justice in this country.”

-Sister Orla Treacy, an Irish Loreto nun who runs a secondary school for girls in the central town of Rumbek, walked for over a week with her students to see the pope in Juba, and scored a papal photo on Saturday.
-The school makes contracts with the girls’ extended family in which relatives commit to not force the girls to leave school to get married.
+Sister Orla Treacy, an Irish Loreto nun who runs a secondary school for girls in the central town of Rumbek, walked for over a week with her students to see the pope in Juba.
+The school makes contracts with the girls’ extended families, with relatives committing to not remove the girls from school to get married.

 “It is still a challenge for young women, but it is changing and the young women are now coming with a vision for what they also want for their country as well,” Treacy said at the cathedral event.